dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/auxiliary-ExtendedResult.md

 ---
 layout: default-layout
-title: ExtendedResult Class - Dynamsoft Barcode Reader Android API Reference
+title: DSExtendedBarcodeResult Class - Dynamsoft Barcode Reader Android Edition
-description: This page shows the ExtendedResult Class of Dynamsoft Barcode Reader for Android SDK.
+description: DSExtendedBarcodeResult class represents an extended barcode result in a decoded barcode element.
+It contains information such as the type of extended barcode, deformation, clarity, and a sampling image of the barcode.
-keywords: ExtendedResult, class, api reference, android
+keywords: DSExtendedBarcodeResult, class, api reference, android
 needAutoGenerateSidebar: true
 needGenerateH3Content: true
-noTitleIndex: true
+breadcrumbText: DSExtendedBarcodeResult
 permalink: /programming/android/api-reference/auxiliary-ExtendedResult.html
 ---

-# ExtendedResult
+# DSExtendedBarcodeResult

-`ExtendedResult` is the extension of the class [`TextResult`](auxiliary-TextResult.md).
-It stores the extended result information.
+The `DSExtendedBarcodeResult` class represents an extended barcode result in a decoded barcode element.
+It contains information such as the type of extended barcode, deformation, clarity, and a sampling image of the barcode.

 ```java
 class com.dynamsoft.dbr.ExtendedResult